How to Clean a Boat Fuel Tank

 We suggest cleaning the fuel tank every fall before putting your boat in storage so that it will be ready to use next season.

 If you want to be even more prepared to hit the water next spring, get your pleasure craft operator card this fall if you don’t already have it.
 By law, all pleasure craft operators must have their license on them while boating on Canadian waters.
-Buy your Canadian boating license online today so that you’ll be ready to go next year!
+Take our Canadian boating safety course today so that you’ll be ready to go next year!